 Smith Center’s Individual Therapy Program

 Cancer impacts people in a variety of ways, including their mental health.
 There is also a lack of mental health services in our area that specialize in therapy for cancer patients.
-Seeing this gap in services, Smith Center is excited to launch our new free, short-term individual therapy program for those impacted by cancer (patients, survivors, or caregivers).
+Seeing this gap in services, Smith Center is excited to launch our new free, short-term individual therapy program for patients and survivors.

 What is therapy?
 Therapy can be used as a safe, nonjudgmental space to process and gain tools in dealing with overwhelming and challenging aspects of life with cancer.
 Clinicians use a variety of modalities in healing including but not limited to, mindfulness, narrative therapy, psychotherapy, cognitive behavioral therapy, and integrative therapy.